GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/event-conversion-measurement/index.md

 subhead: >
   A new web API available as an origin trial measures when an ad click leads to a conversion, without using cross-site identifiers.
 description: >
-  In order to measure the effectiveness of ad campaigns, advertisers and publishers need to know when an ad click or view leads to a conversion, such as a purchase or sign-up.
-Historically, this has been done with third-party cookies.
-Now, the Event Conversion Measurement API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.
+  The Event Conversion Measurement API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.
 date: 2021-01-04
 updated: 2021-01-04
 authors: